User Centred Design

 Learning Outcomes AssessedAssessment TasksAssessment TypeWeighting

-Apply and reflect on problem solving, modelling, algorithm development and team work processes
+Apply and reflect on problem solving, modelling, design work and team work processes

 Learning Journal and Practical Exercises